Why You Should Consider the “Swolphin” Rather Than A Disney Hotel

 So why stay at the Swan Reserve?
 For one thing, it has a large number of suites — more of its rooms are suites than regular rooms, in fact.
 Additionally, it is designed to cater more to business travelers than the other two resorts.
 So, if you are wanting more space or need to get stuff done while you’re at Disney, the Swan Reserve is certainly worth considering.

 For a deeper dive into the Swan Reserve

 Tip: Use the Swolphin for a Quick Weekend Getaway

-I’m actually just returning from a quick weekend getaway to Walt Disney World and, as is often the case for these quick trips, I stayed at the Swolphin.
+Not too long ago, I returned from a quick weekend getaway to Walt Disney World.
+As is often the case for these quick trips, I stayed at the Swolphin.
 As I was leaving, I remember thinking, “Man, this place is perfect for a quick trip,” and it got me to consider WHY I favor the Swolphin for weekend getaways.

 Part of it is that unlike a lot of Disney hotels, you can often get a room at the Swolphin with relatively little notice.
-The Swan & Dolphin often do not show up as having availability in hotel search results when you’re booking directly through Disney’s web site, but you can still book there going directly through Starwood’s site.
-I’ve often wondered if this leads to greater availability to the extent to that it required an extra step that many travelers don’t bother to do, and, indeed, rooms can often be had on fairly short notice.
+The Swan & Dolphin resort properties often show availability when booking through Marriott’s site even when they’re unavailable on Disney’s site.
+I’ve often wondered if this leads to greater availability because it requires an extra step that many travelers don’t bother to do.
 It makes the Swolphin the perfect place to stay for a last-minute trip, when rooms at Disney’s hotels can be scarce.

 So, what has your experience been?
 Do you like staying at the Swolphin?
-Do you prefer one hotel over the other?
+Do you prefer one hotel over the others?
 Let us know in the comments!